-UAlbany’s Office of Graduate Studies offers a wide range of services to help international students navigate applications and the admissions and matriculation process.
+UAlbany’s Office of Graduate Education offers a wide range of services to help international students navigate applications and the admissions and matriculation process.
 A detailed informatin regarding required test scores, costs and expenses, financial assistance and other details for international applicants can be found here.

 International Student Testing

 All international applicants to UAlbany graduate study must take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

 The minimum TOEFL score for most UAlbany programs is 213 (computer-based), 550 (paper-based), or 79 (Internet-based).
 The recommended minimum IELTS bandscore is 6.5 for most graduate programs.
 Several academic departments require higher results.
 For more information please inquire directly at your prospective department or program.

 Once admitted to a graduate program, the Office of Graduate Education supports international students to identify your sources for financial aid, including fellowships and teaching and research assistantships.
 All prospective international students must complete a Financial Affidavit as part of the admissions process.

 The Office of Student Accounts provides current information on Tuition, Fees and Expenses for international students at the University at Albany.
 Please note that international students should budget for an additional $4,000 annually for each dependent who accompanies them to Albany.

 Office for International Student & Scholar Services (ISSS) is the resource and advisement center for UAlbany's international student community.
 As soon as you arrive in the US, ISSS provides a wide range of services and programs, including: